When doing web development, you can never ignore security. Your code is open to attack by anyone, good or bad.

 But then there are no authorization checks.
 Profile picture: probably okay.
 Private document: bad.

-Best solution: create a wrapper controller/view that sends the appropriate media type and file contents.
-That way you can do an authorization check.
+Best solution: create a controller/view with logic to check authorization properly, and then send the appropriate media type and file contents.

 Causes overhead: your framework probably can't send a file as fast as Nginx.
 Must be sent from server doing dynamic processing, not a content distribution network.